erip/ling573-text-summarization/README.md

 1. **random**, use a random sentence as the summary.
 1. **lexrank**, use lexrank to determine the summary.

-Different methods of sentence representation(`vec_type`) for lexrank are also now supported, and are:
+Different methods of sentence representation for lexrank are also now supported, and are:

 1. **tfidf**, use tfidf metrics for sentence salience.
 1. **spacy**, use spacy sentence vectors for sentence salience.
 Spacy sentence vectors are the averaged GloVe embeddings of words
-1. **doc2vec**, use doc2vec vectors for sentence salience.
-This trains word vectors on the Gigaword corpus in the context of the paragraph that the words appear in.
-1. TBA in D4 **word2vec**, use word2vec metrics, trained on Google News, for sentence salience.

 If `en_vectors_web_lg` hasn't been downloaded from spacy before, it may be necessary to first download it.
 It is ~600MB.